 It's not a one-size-fits-all prescription, and it's crucial to work with a dietitian to ensure you're getting essential nutrients while maintaining ketosis.
-There's promising research on the benefits of the ketogenic diet for many conditions, but some people can't keep it up for the long haul, plus the long-term effects are poorly understood and need more research.
+There's some research on the potential benefits of the ketogenic diet for many conditions, but it is very challenging for most people to keep it up for the long haul.
+Plus, the long-term effects on overall health are poorly understood and need more research.
 Not to mention, we at EatingWell don't believe in being so restrictive and avoiding nutritious foods like whole grains, legumes, fruits and vegetables.
 If you decide to go keto, work with a dietitian to help you create a plan.